 Characteristics of Dyslexia

-Characteristics of dyslexia are more than just reversing b's and d's.
-It lies in the cognitive language processes that help a student determine the sound/letter/pattern relationships in our written language.
-A student with dyslexia, in general, will have trouble hearing the correct letter/sound correspondences in words, which leads to difficulty in decoding, spelling, fluency, and comprehension.
+Dyslexia is not just reversing b's and d's.
+It lies in the cognitive language processes that help a student develop proficiency with the sound-letter-word meaning relationships within our written language.
+This leads to persistent difficulties in word recognition and/or spelling.
 Dyslexia also occurs on a spectrum, ranging from mild to severe.

 Characteristics by Age